GimbaLabs/csk-about-csks/README.md

 Video & engaging docs coming soon, along with new ways to engage!

 ### Step 1: Draft Guiding Questions
 If you intend to create a Cardano Starter Kit, you probably already have some ideas about what you want to share with other people.
-Start by summarizing your intentions in one or two "guiding questions".
+Start by summarizing your intentions in a hanful of "guiding questions".
 If you already have of a lot of ideas, it's fine to jot down an outline at this point, just remember that it's a rough draft.

 ### Step 2: Draft Learning Targets and Outcomes
 "The process of learning shouldn’t be a mystery.
 Learning targets provide students with tangible goals that they can understand and work toward," writes the EL Education team ([continue reading here](https://eleducation.org/resources/chapter-1-learning-targets)).

 Learning Targets are high level goals that might mean different things to different people.
+Ideally, they should exist independently of any single learning experience (see "What we have" vs. "What we need to have").
+If you'd like to help define the roadmap for what Gimbalabs CSKs will cover, [let us know on this form](https://docs.google.com/forms/d/e/1FAIpQLSccZag6M6ZCgivQQKdqI7kj69jg1VJWvVMLnKU5o7PbvCzqtQ/viewform).

 Outcomes are specific events or moments that should happen as a result of a learning experience.
 By providing both at the start of a lesson, we are trying to activate the schema of learners.

 Think of Learning Targets like a horizon - you can move toward it, but there's always room to learn more.
 Think of Outcomes as tangible expectations - what, precisely, will someone know and be able to do after looking at this CSK?